Crasader/Runners-Laravel/docs/install/3_homestead.md

 ## Configuration

-To run the app in a evironement close as the production env, we use Homestead, a preconfigured VM that includes all the required technologies use by laravel.
+To run the app in a environment close as the production env, we use Homestead, a preconfigured VM that includes all the required technologies use by laravel.

 Runners includes the homestead automatic configurator, to generate homestead configuration on the fly.

 **1. Requirements :**

 * You need to install [vagrant](https://www.vagrantup.com/) on our machine.
-I use the 1.9.6, but the newer versions vork great, just check the compatibility with homestead.
+I use the 1.9.6, but the newer versions work great, just check the compatibility with homestead.
-* And [virtualbox](), Actually the suported version by vagrant is th 5.1, if you want to use a newer, verify it's compatibility with vagrant.
+* And [virtualbox](https://www.virtualbox.org/), Actually the supported version by vagrant is th 5.1, if you want to use a newer, verify it's compatibility with vagrant.

 **2. Download the box**